heinten/Introduction-into-CFD/2-elbow/README.md

 Once you have successfully finished the second tutoral, you can solve the following, additional tasks:

- 1. Copy the `elbow` folder and repeat the simulations, but this time increase the inlet velocities by a factor of 3.
+ 1. Copy the `elbow` folder and repeat the simulations, but this time increase the velocity of the bottom inlet to $15\\,\text{m/s}$.
 Plot the residuals.
 How do they compare to the residuals of the original case?
- 2. Repeat the simulations once more, but this time increase the inlet velocities by a factor of 4 compared to the original case.
+ 2. Repeat the simulations once more, but this time increase the velocity at the bottom inlet to $18\\,\text{m/s}$.
 What is the result of this and how do the residuals look like now?
-How can you improve the stability of the simulation and gain a fully converged solution?
+How can you improve the stability of the simulation?
  3. Plot the velocity profile at the outlet with ParaView.
 For this, use the **Plot over Line** filter and specifiy the starting and end points of the corresponding line as follows: Starting point at `(48 64 0)` and end point at `(64 64 0)`.
  4. How does the velocity profile at the outlet change, when using a first order upwind discretization scheme for the convective term?
 For this, replace the entry `bounded Gauss linearUpwindV cellLimited 1;` for `div(phi,U)` with `bounded Gauss upwind;` in the file `fvSchemes`.
- 5. How does the simulation results change, if you set set the uniform pressure at the outlet to $1000\,\text{m}^2\text{s}^2$?
+ 5. How does the simulation results change, if you set set the uniform pressure at the outlet to $1000\\,\text{m}^2\text{s}^2$?